Skip to content

 How the calculators are built

-You can read more about this process on the editorial policy page.
+You can read more about sourcing and verification on the editorial policy page.
+A worked example of the curtain maths in full is in the curtain fabric guide.

 What this site is not

 FibreCalcs is not a replacement for measuring your own project.
-No calculator can account for every variable — your fabric might have a wider selvage, your tension might run tight, your curtain pole might not be perfectly level.
-The results here are planning aids, not guarantees.
+No calculator can account for your specific fabric’s selvage width, your tension running tight on a cold morning, or the fact that your curtain pole isn’t perfectly level.
+The results here are planning aids — they get you to the fabric shop with a sensible number, not a guarantee.

 Get in touch